 The SMVP maintains a focus on key fleet objectives including fleet efficiency, vehicle and passenger safety, environmental sustainability and support for the Australian vehicle manufacturing industry.

-Only passenger vehicles that are substantially manufactured in Australia are permitted for lease or purchase.
+Only passenger and light commercial vehicles on the Approved Vehicle List are permitted for lease or purchase.

 There are strict rules governing use of private vehicles for government business purposes.
 An employee must obtain the approval of the employer before using his or her private motor vehicle during his or her employment.